-2. Confidence.
 There’s no denying that when your skin looks good, you feel good.
-Yes, what really matters is what’s inside, but what do you prefer: a collection of whiteheads camping out on your chin for days at a time, or not?
-There’s always apps like Facetune2 to boost your complexion confidence in photos, but a skin care routine will get you feeling positive in person with gorgeous skin that glows.
+Of course, what really matters is what’s inside, but what do you prefer: a collection of whiteheads camping out on your chin for days at a time or no acne on your face?
+Apps like Facetune2 can help to boost your complexion confidence in photos, but a skin care routine will get you feeling positive in person with skin that glows.

 What Your Skin Care Routine Should Include

 A good skin care routine should cleanse, moisturize and protect your skin well.
 Don’t just clean it, don’t just moisturize it when it starts to feel dry and itchy in winter, don’t just throw on a little sunscreen when you’re headed poolside — you need it all, every day!
 With the right products, a consistent routine should give you consistent results.

 Speaking of consistency, that's how you should apply your skincare products: in order of consistency, from thinnest to thickest.
 Cleanser, toner, serum, moisturizer.

 So, now in detail, this is exactly what you need and why:

 - Cleanser: a fancy way to say, "Dude, wash your face."
 No, not with soap, because you are no longer a child.
 Find a cleanser that works best for your type of skin, whether it's oily, dry or combination, and wash when you wake up in the morning and right before you go to bed.